 Linda Seidel received a question about chickens and if we have a chicken ordinance.
 We have no chicken ordinance, but Mike Weibel says that’s a question for County Zoning, regarding agricultural zoning.
 Chickens aren’t allowed in subdivisions or areas that are zoned residential.

 Rim of the City No Parking signs – Linda Seidel is going to check and see how many No Parking signs we have left standing up there currently.
 She’s also going to email some of the Rim of the City residents to come to the La Crosse Park and Rec Board Meeting on Thursday, where she will be talking about the park closure sign.
-Someone (Steve who?) also mentioned an idea of having the sheriff select certain residents on Rim of the City to issue parking tickets.
+The idea of having the sheriff select certain residents on Rim of the City to issue parking tickets was also mentioned but no action was taken on the suggestion.

 Approve Monthly Bills Motion: Linda Seidel to approve and pay all monthly bills through Tuesday, February 14, 2017.
 Second Mike Weibel.
 All aye.
 Meeting Adjourned Motion: Mike Weibel to adjourn.
 Second Linda Seidel.
 All aye.